 2DPlot (VLX) is freeware.
 CAD Studio's customers can download full source version of 2Dplot (.LSP) from the Helpdesk server.

 2DPlot is a free utility by CAD Studio (ARKANCE), do not publish it online on other than CADstudio's web servers.
-Contact CAD Studio for feature enhancements.
+Contact ARKANCE for feature enhancements.